mkuthan/mkuthan.github.io/_posts/2016-03-11-spark-application-assembly.md

 Again, "log4j" transitive dependency of Kafka needs to be explicitly excluded.
 I also found that marker class from weird Spark "unused" artifact breaks default SBT Assembly Plugin merge strategy.
-It is much easier to exclude this dependency than customize merge strategy of the plugin.
+It's much easier to exclude this dependency than customize merge strategy of the plugin.

 ## Where is Guava?